emrekentli/detecthub/README.md

-# Django Object Detection With YoloV5

-## Demo of the WebApp

-### A project to demonstrate easy integration of YoloV5 in Django WebApp
+# Detecthub

+### A project that makes it easy to try out your model and detect your image

 ## Features of the WebApp